pprevos/r4h2o/manuscript/r4h2o_10_surveys.md

 ## Further study
 Accurate measurement of psychological constructs is a complex topic that goes beyond the scope of this course.
 Please note that the examples in this chapter do not constitute a thorough analysis of latent constructs.
 Correlations and cluster analysis are great for exploration.
 Structural equation modelling is best practice in psychographic analysis.
 If you are interested in the statistical intricacies of measuring the customer experience, then read *Scale Development: Theory and Applications* by Robert Devils (2011).

+The [next chapter](#reporting) invites you to further analyse the information in the customer survey data and create a report with RMarkdown.